 ‘I’ll never inform you where the magic lamp is!’

 Answer: it’s awful.
 What makes it so bad?
-Well, ‘inform’ is a Latin-based word (with the Latin prefix in-, and the suffix -tion when we form the noun) while the other words in the sentence are mainly from Anglo-Saxon.
-Latinate words, when used in English, tend to be longer and formal in tone, while Anglo-Saxon-based words tend to be shorter, informal and emotional.
+Well, ‘inform’ is a longer, Latin-based word (with the Latin prefix in-, and the suffix -tion when we form the noun) while the other words in the sentence are mainly from shorter, Anglo-Saxon.
+Latinate words, when used in English, tend to be long and formal in tone, while Anglo-Saxon-based words tend to be short, informal and emotional.

 The tone of the sentence is ‘pitchy’ (like bad singing), with differing levels of formality competing with each other.
 If you think about mini-lesson no.1 and the issue of ‘shifting narrative perspective’, then you might recognise two different voices or perspectives in the sentence: the voice of the character but also the intrusive voice of the author.